iitgoa-ml/probstats/README.md

 ------------------------------------------------------------------------

-### Probability of Repeated Outcomes in Random Events Shiny App
+### Probability of Repeated Outcomes in Random Events Visualizer

 This Shiny app allows users to explore the probabilities of repeated outcomes in various random events such as the Birthday Paradox, Dice